Skip to content

 There are many schools, both primary and post-primary, which have already implemented successful AUPs.

-CBS Kilkenny is a secondary school which has publicly posted their updated AUP.
-Another post-primary school, Celbridge Community School, uses empowering, student-friendly language in their AUP.
+CBS Kilkenny is a post-primary school which has publicly posted their updated AUP.
+Another post-primary school.

-At primary level, Powerstown Educate Together NS has an AUP that includes advice on managing social media and the occasional use of personal devices in school.
-St. Mochulla’s National School includes netiquette (appropriate social behaviour online) and use of personal devices in their AUP.
+At primary level, Powerstown Educate Together NS has an AUP for the safe and practical use of technology in education.
 Scoil Naomh Sheosaimh, in Galway, has their AUP available in English and trí mheán na Gaeilge.

 Another interesting example of an AUP comes from Swords Educate Together NS.
 Here, both pupils and teachers sign up the AUP before using the internet.